ggonnella/textformats/src/textformats/cli/tf_spec.1.md

 # DESCRIPTION

-TextFormats specification files are YAML files or preprocessed files created with this command.
+The command offers several tools for working with specification files, which are YAML files, JSON files, or preprocessed specifications
+(which can be created with the command itself).

 ## Introspection